carlosp420/nymphalidae_diversification/MS.md

 the character states can be coded as presence/absence, for which the BiSSE analysis is better suited.
-BiSSE was designed to test whether a binary character state has had any effect on increased diversification rate for a clade (Maddison et al. 2007).
+BiSSE was designed to test whether a binary character state has had any effect on increased diversification rate for a clade [@maddison2007].
 We used our compiled data of hostplant use to produce binary datasets for the characters “feeding on the plant family Solanaceae or Apocynaceae” (supp. mat.
 07) which are the main hostplants of the diverse Ithomiini butterflies and closest relatives (Willmott and Freitas 2006) and